10 Common Problems and Issues Teenagers Face Today

 - They suffer from negative body image.

-- They long to belong to supportive and accepting communities.
+- They long to belong to supportive and accepting communities beyond their family.

-- They experience stress and difficulty managing their time.
+- They experience stress and difficulty prioritizing and managing their time.

 - They feel lots of pressure from peers, parents, and society to conform to conflicting expectations.